RonanJackson/avant-arte-developer-challenge/FOLLOW-UP.md

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?

 I mainly spend time doing backend at Skyscanner and haven't touched frontend in a good while.
 I want to get back into it a lot more, so figuring out how to get the flex wrap cards to behave as I wanted took some time.
-It looks ok in the desired specifications, but looks terrible on a larger screen!
+It looks ok in the desired specifications!

 ### Q) How did you find the test overall?
 Did you have any issues or have difficulties completing?If you have any suggestions on how we can improve the test, we'd love to hear them.